Where language meets place

 My academic work bridges linguistic analysis, sustainable tourism strategy, and digital communication.
 I approach research as both scholar and practitioner.

-My work as a digital storyteller (TikTok: @storieswithlase) and founder of narrative-driven brand VerseWear by L'authority informs my understanding of how stories are shaped by platform affordances — and how narratives circulate across digital and physical spaces.
+My work as a digital storyteller (TikTok: @storieswithlase) and owner of narrative-driven brand VerseWear by L'authority informs my understanding of how stories are shaped by platform affordances and how narratives circulate across digital and physical spaces.

 This practitioner-researcher perspective allows me to analyse digital storytelling from both insider and analytical viewpoints, understanding both the creative process and the broader patterns of meaning-making in digital tourism contexts.